DJA1802/readMe/README.md

 ## Usage

 1. Start from the site at [https://readme2018.herokuapp.com](https://readme2018.herokuapp.com).
 2. Time to start adding articles!
-When you come across an article you want to save to read later, you have two options to do this:
+When you're browsing the web and come across an article you want to read later using readMe, you have two options:
-    (a) Paste your article URL via the `+` icon at the top right of the homepage (b) Download the readMe [Chrome Extension](https://chrome.google.com/webstore/search/readme%20browser%20extension?hl=en-US).
-Hit the readMe icon in the top right of your browser toolbar and _voila!_ – your article is ready to read from the comfort of our app.
+    (a) Click the `+` icon at the top right of the homepage, paste the URL of the article in the resulting input field, and click "Save".
+    (b) Download the readMe [Chrome Extension](https://chrome.google.com/webstore/search/readme%20browser%20extension?hl=en-US).
+Once installed, click the readMe icon in the top right of your browser toolbar and _voila!_ – your article is ready to read from the comfort of our app.
 3. Continue to read articles from readMe and accumulate data on your own reading habits!

 ## Our Stack